lehmann7/marky/md/fmtplot.md

 	pdf_choice = fmtplot_mplt(legpos="ne", legcols=2)
 ```

-`?_choice.plot("plot4", data, label=label, style=style, color=color,
+`?_choice.plot("plot4", data, label=label, style=style, color=color)`
-caption="""This plot is used together with the format code fmtplot.choice(figid).
+`?_choice.show("plot4", """This plot is used together with the format
-For html output, a list of checkboxes is generated inside a div-tag.
+code fmtplot.choice(figid).
+For html output, a list of checkboxes is
+generated inside a div-tag.
 For pdf no output is generated.""")`

 In order to place the choice checkboxes for @fig:plot4, the
 `` `\?_choice.choice(figid)` `` format code is used.
 The checkboxes